engineerJishnu/Hello-World---First-Repository/README.md

 I have "Prana" - the Sanskrit word for "life force / Life Energy" and thus I am known as Prani ...in short a living being.

-To keep this "Life Force / Life Energy" working, I follow a karma of breathing...INHALING and EXHALING.
+To keep this "Life Force / Life Energy" working, I follow the karma of breathing...INHALING and EXHALING.
 It's a most important activity / karma and is must...else the Prani without Prana is dead if we stop the process of inhaling and exhaling.